ibm-cloud-docs/activity-tracker/control_usage.md

 # Controlling data usage
 {: #control_usage}

-In {{site.data.keyword.at_full}}, you can control the data that is collected and available for analysis through a LogDNA instance.
+In {{site.data.keyword.at_full}}, you can control the data that is collected and available for analysis through a logging instance.
 You can define exclusion rules in the UI that apply to data collected in that instance.
-You can define an alert that is triggered when the data usage threshold that you define for that LogDNA instance is reached.
+You can define an alert that is triggered when the data usage threshold that you define for that logging instance is reached.
 {:shortdesc}